ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

+1. Why did the software engineer go broke?
+Because he lost all his cache!

+2. Why was the computer cold?
+It left its Windows open!

-1. Why do programmers prefer dark mode?
+3. Why do programmers prefer dark mode?
 Because light attracts bugs!

-2. Why did the programmer go broke?
-Because he lost his domain in a phishing attack!

-3. Why do programmers always mix up Christmas and Halloween?
-Because Oct 31 == Dec 25!

-4. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+4. Why do cyber security experts have difficulty telling jokes?
+Because their sense of humor is encrypted and requires a really strong password to unlock!

 [
-Sat Jan 13 01:11:44 UTC 2024
+Sun Jan 14 01:17:41 UTC 2024
  ]